wp-plugins/ofeatures-customer-service/readme.txt

 * How To Use

 Once you are logged into the Support Panel on the left hand side you will see  a tab with Support Ticket System requests, in which you will see all issues.
 In the first column there will be your customer e-mail.
 Right next to it is the issue that your customer has sent to you.
 There are three buttons labeled “Customer”, “Subject” and “Phone”.
 After mousing over them you will have a preview of the details.
 In the next section you can reply to the issue, see more details or change the status to “opened”, “resolved” or “not resolved”.
 You also have the possibility of creating a  Ticket for a customer by clicking “Create Ticket”.
 To do this, you fill out a form with a subject, the customer’s name, phone number and e-mail (but only e-mail address is required).
 You will also add a message visible to the customer and choose their language from a drop down menu.
 You can assign the ticket to yourself, but there is also an option to leave the checkbox empty.
 In this case, the system will assign the ticket to the Support Team Member with the lowest load.

+* How To Configure

+You can decide whether the feature is active or not by checking a checkbox in the “Basic Settings” tab.
+You can also turn the responsiveness on or off.
+It’s job is to make sure that Support Ticket labels and notifications look in order on every device.
+If your Ticketing System System is inactive for less than 3 days in a month, your account will not be charged for the given month.
+Display mode gives you the possibility of changing the way your Ticketing System will be shown on your website-it can be in a button or form mode.
+In Support Ticket System Settings there is an option to upload a company logo, which will be viewed by your customer.
+Branding will be shown in the further conversation.
+You can also decide if you would like to ask customers for name, phone number and subject.
+In the “Themes” tab, there is a list of 13 predefined styles that you can modify by using the CSS editor, by which matching the Ticketing System to your website layout and color is easier.
+You can add an unlimited amount of language version for call me back.
+Go to the “Team” tab to determine which employee has the option of answering requests of customers/visitors.
+In the “About” tab you can check your monthly cost of Ticketing System.

 = Feedback Button =